harsmatharoo/Mental-Math-Game/README.md

 Easy to Play!
 Just open the projectcomplete.html file in your browser and bingo!

+Solve a variety of easy or expert mental math questions!

+Tip: Do not use a calculator

 Created using HTML, JavaScript, CSS and the Bootstrap library